segmentio/segment-docs/src/connections/destinations/catalog/talonone/index.md

 This destination is maintained by Talon.One.
 For any issues with the destination, please [reach out to their team](mailto:support@talon.one).

-If you do not have a Talon.One account, you can [organise a personalised demo](https://www.talon.one/book-a-demo/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners).
+If you do not have a Talon.One account, you can [request a personalised demo](https://www.talon.one/book-a-demo/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners).

 _**NOTE:** The Talon.One Destination is currently in beta, which means that they are still actively developing the destination.
-This doc was last updated on December 18, 2019.
-If you are interested in joining their beta program or have any feedback to help improve the Talon.One Destination and its documentation, please [let  our team know](mailto:support@talon.one)!_
+This doc was last updated on January 15, 2020.
+If you are interested in joining their beta program or have any feedback to help improve the Talon.One Destination and its documentation, please [let  their team know](mailto:support@talon.one)!_

 > warning ""
 > Data collection that effects promotions should be collected based on a Segment **server-side** implementation.
 Client-side implementations exposes you to risks of fraud. (e.g. a user changing a custom trait relating to their profile via JS modification tools, which triggers them to receive a higher discount than they are entitled to) For more information please [read this](https://segment.com/docs/guides/how-to-guides/collect-on-client-or-server/).